Chris Wallace Criticized For Failing To Stop Donald Trump’s Interrupting At Presidential Debate

 Chris Wallace came under fire on Tuesday for his performance as the moderator of the first presidential debate, with critics saying he failed to rein in Donald Trump from interrupting Joe Biden a number of times during the evening.

-The contentious first meeting between the two candidates turned contentious as both candidates talked over each other a number of times, though Trump appeared to more frequently cut into his opponent’s time.
+The first meeting between the two candidates turned contentious as both candidates talked over each other a number of times, though Trump appeared to more frequently cut into his opponent’s time.
 This led to several interruptions from the Fox News journalist calling on both to respect their opponent’s time, including some contentious exchanges with the Republican.

-“You know, if you want to switch seats, we can do that,” Wallace said during one late segment in which the president continued to speak after Wallace said that his time had ended.
+“You know, if you want to switch seats, we can do that,” Wallace said during one late segment in which the president continued to speak after he had been told that his time ended.

 When Trump repeatedly attacked Joe Biden’s son, Hunter Biden, Wallace also called on the president to stick to the questions being asked.

-Wallace did press Trump to directly answer some other questions, including the topic of his federal tax returns.
+Wallace did press Trump to directly answer some of the questions, including the topic of his federal tax returns.
 After a report this week claimed that he paid no federal income tax for 10 of the 15 years leading up to the 2016 election and that he paid only $750 in 2016 and 2017, he claimed that the report was false.
 When the topic was raised on Tuesday, he did not directly answer and Wallace pressed him to give an answer of how much he had paid in those years.

 Chris Wallace: "Mr. President, I am asking you a question.
 Will you tell us how much you paid in federal income taxes in 2016 and 2017?"